 We recognize that the only way to know if we are achieving our goals of sustainably improving the health and wellness of children, teens, and adults is to measure it.
 That’s where the evidence comes in.
+Yoga Ed. programs have ESSA Tier 1 Strong Evidence to support its use in schools.
 Studies conducted by Harvard, Tulane, and California State University of Fullerton have found that Yoga Ed. programs can improve physical, mental, emotional, and social health for all ages.

 Yoga Ed. programs can improve symptoms of anxiety.

 A 2018 study conducted by Tulane University assessed the impact of a brief intervention on third-grade students who screened positive for symptoms of anxiety in this randomized controlled trial.
 The intervention was associated with a significant improvement in emotional and psychosocial quality of life in the intervention group when compared to the control group, suggesting that yoga/mindfulness interventions may improve symptoms of anxiety among students.

 Yoga Ed. programs can improve focus and attention.